arielturner/acnh-dex/README.md

 # ACNH Dex
 ## Overview
-ACNH Dex is a full stack application built with React ([Material-UI framework](https://material-ui.com/)), Node.js, and MongoDB.
+ACNH Dex is a full stack application built with React ([Material-UI framework](https://material-ui.com/)), Node.js, Express, and MongoDB.

 It keeps track of users' collectibles in the video game Animal Crossing: New Horizons and displays missing collectibles for the current month.
 It consumes [ACNH API](https://github.com/alexislours/ACNHAPI).